- Professor of law at Georgetown University

 When Attorney General John Ashcroft made a speech to a national conference of U.S. Attorneys on October 1, 2002, directing them to “use the full weight of the law” to “neutralize” terrorist threats, Cole lashed out in the next issue of The Nation, writing: “Ashcroft has stretched the meaning of ‘terrorism’ … applying it, for example, to a group of young men in Lackawanna, New York, who apparently did nothing more than attend an Al Qaeda camp, and to John Walker Lindh, who merely signed up to fight for the Taliban.”
 (The young men in Lackawanna were the so-called “Lackawanna Six.”)

-Cole reprised this line of argument in his passionate opposition to the Domestic Security Enhancement Act of 2003 (a.k.a.
+In February 2003, Cole enumerated 13 major components of the Domestic Security Enhancement Act of 2003 (a.k.a.
 “Patriot Act II”), which sought to ban all support – regardless of its nature – for terrorist organizations.
-In February 2003, Cole enumerated 13 major components of Patriot Act II which he found objectionable.
-Some excerpts:
+To view these components, click here.

 In 2003, Cole, as a cooperating attorney and board member of the Center for Constitutional Rights, worked on Humanitarian Law Project, et al, v.
 Department of Justice.
 This case involved financial supporters of the Liberation Tigers of Tamil Eelam (LTTE) operating in Sir Lanka, and the Kurdistan Workers Party (PKK) operating in Turkey, both of which were violent Marxist separatist groups that had been formally designated as foreign terrorist organizations; together they were responsible for at least 100,000 deaths.